Paris Cockerels: 2008-2013: rebirth of the club and first successes

 In February 2008 the rebirth of the team begins with the arrival of Cyril Talon.
 His arrival corresponds to the revival of footy in France with the creation of the Bordeaux Bombers (in October) and the Montpellier Fire Sharks a few months later.
 In spring the club sees a wave of recruitment and for the first time in the club's history they play in their official colours.

 After many unfruitful attempts, the Parisian are finally able to play a match and it is on this occasion the Strasbourg Kangaroos were able to take their revenge.
 On 31 May 2008, the Parisian set out for Strasbourg in spite of the absence of some of their key players.
 The Alsatian are able to inflict a severe defeat to the Parisians with 94–45 in a match that was eventually stopped by a violent storm.

-With the creation of Bordeaux and Montpellier, the leaders of the French Australian Football decided to organise the first Coupe de France of Australian football, it would be held in Paris on 28 June 2008.
+With the creation of Bordeaux and Montpellier, the leaders of French Australian Football decided to organise the first Coupe de France of Australian football, held in Paris on 28 June 2008.

-This time the Parisian manpower is at full force and all the players eager to gain the title.
-All the forces of Australian Footy in France made the effort to be there for this historic day.
 In addition to the tournament, the organisers had arranged the demonstrations of the boomerang and the sales of Vegemite.

-In spite of a hard ground, and the multiple injuries (especially among the Parisians) the Cockerels are able to down their rivals of Strasbourg, the score 57–28.
-This day marks the great return of the Parisians to a higher level of footy in France, and also predicts large things for the future of the game not only in Paris but also in France.
+In spite of a hard ground, and the multiple injuries (especially among the Parisians) the Cockerels downed their rivals of Strasbourg, the score 57–28.

 Following on from this victory, the Parisians are ready to receive the Dutchmen for the first match between the teams of Paris and Amsterdam.
 Deprived of many of their players through injury and also out played technically, the Parisians go down to a painful score of 56–143.

 In 2009 the Paris Cockerels entered a new era of success, and looked to stamp themselves as the powerhouse of Australian Rules Football in France.